-At Tewin Cowper Primary we know that children can abuse other children.
-No abuse at Tewin Cowper will ever be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+At Furneux Pelham School, we know that children can abuse other children.
+No abuse at Furneux Pelham School will ever be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 We are committed to upholding a culture that prevents unacceptable behaviours and an unsafe environment for pupils.
 All child-on-child abuse is unacceptable and will be taken seriously.

-In most circumstances, incidences of pupils hurting other pupils will be dealt with under our School's Behaviour Policy you may want to link here, but this Child Protection Policy will apply to any allegations that raise safeguarding concerns where the alleged behaviour:
+In most circumstances, incidences of pupils hurting other pupils will be dealt with under our School's Behaviour Policy but this Child Protection Policy will apply to any allegations that raise safeguarding concerns where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol

-• Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, up-skirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).
+- Is serious, and potentially a criminal offence - · Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).